Levante Jet

-HSC Levante Jet is a high speed craft ferry operated by DFDS Seaways on a route connecting Jersey in the Channel Islands to Poole, England.
+Levante Jet is a high-speed catamaran ferry owned and operated by DFDS Seaways.
+Originally serving the Jōetsu and Ogi route for Sado Kisen as Akane, she was sold in 2024 to FRS Iberia/Maroc as Levante Jet, which was later acquired by DFDS.
+Currently, she operates between Poole, England and Jersey in the Channel Islands.

 History

-HSC Levante Jet was completed in 2014 by Incat Australia Pty.
-Ltd. and was delivered in March 2015.
+Levante Jet was completed in 2014 by Incat, Australia and was delivered in March 2015.
 She was first named Incat 068 by Incat.

 Sado Kisen

 Levante Jet entered service with Sado Kisen in 2015 as Akane.
 She operated routes linking Jōetsu and Ogi before being put up for sale on November 15, 2020.

-FRS
+FRS Iberia/Maroc

 In 2021, the vessel was sold and entered service with FRS Iberia/Maroc and was renamed Levante Jet.
 She connected Ceuta to Algeciras while in service.

 DFDS

 In December 2024, after DFDS Seaways won the bid to be Jersey's new ferry company, DFDS said it would deploy the Levante Jet on services between Poole and Jersey.
 On 3 January 2025, DFDS Seaways announced that the Levante Jet would be reflagged to the UK prior to her deployment on Poole to Jersey route on 17 April 2025.

 Meanwhile, the sister island of Jersey, Guernsey chose Brittany Ferries in their tender bid.